-52 See Section 5.7 more information on the modelling of ONSG.
+&lt;sup>52 See Section 5.7 more information on the modelling of ONSG.

-53 See Section 5.7 more information on the modelling of LIL within the simulation.
+$^{53}$ See Section 5.7 more information on the modelling of LIL within the simulation.

-54 See Section 5.7 more information on the LIL, losses, ONSG and auxiliary (needed for 'as generated') forecasts at time of minimum and maximum demand.
+&lt;sup>54 See Section 5.7 more information on the LIL, losses, ONSG and auxiliary (needed for 'as generated') forecasts at time of minimum and maximum demand.

-- The first distribution represents the variability of 17,520 half-hour demands for each simulation.
-This is obtained for all years needed to produce a forecast year.
-Data for one half-hour representing the largest predicted maximum demand (indicated by the red box and arrow) is then extracted from the 17,520 half-hours and added to the distribution of annual maxima (represented by the smaller bell curve).
-This extraction is repeated 1,000thousands of times, once for each simulation. - The second smaller bell curve represents the distribution of maxima-which may or may not be normally distributed55.
+hours and added to the distribution of annual maxima (represented by the smaller bell curve).
+This extraction is repeated thousands of times, once for each simulation.

+• The second smaller bell curve represents the distribution of maxima.